Nixteridakis/Theater-Booking-System/README.md

 ## MongoDB way  <br />

-In order to see the project with in its full potential it needs at least couple of entries from each class in the MongoDB document.
+In order to see the project with its full potential it needs at least couple of entries from each class in the MongoDB document.

 ### Hierarchical sort of Classes: